 This year, I can again confidently state that all of the aims of the course were met.
 Specifically, students were exposed to a wide variety of healthcare settings and issues, exploring both the thinking process of clinical medicine, as well as various medical systems.
 Virtually all students felt the experience was extremely valuable, both in terms of getting a “jump start” on certain aspects of patient care, as well as serving as an invaluable comparative experience.

 The Selective also continues to be extremely cost-effective and affordable.
-For the full three weeks for 2019, the cost will remain at 485 USD.
+For the full three weeks for 2020, the cost will be 495 USD.
 Our Prague offices and experienced staff shall again be on hand to serve and assist the students.

 MUDr.
 Martin Jan Stránský, M.D., F.A.C.P.